Oil prices surge as attack on Saudi facility disrupts output

 There would be worries that the global oil supply is more insecure and that more attacks may be coming.
 And in a world already concerned about supply, the impact of another attack could mean a sharp effect on prices, said Kevin Book, managing director of Clearview Energy Partners.
 “It’s almost like an open season for a big attack.”

-There is also potential for the attack on Saudi Arabia’s oil infrastructure to lead to a military strike on Iran in retaliation, Book said.
+The attack on its oil infrastructure could lead Saudi Arabia to launch a military strike on Iran in retaliation, Book said.
 Countries attacking each other’s oil facilities and fields is a “prescription for a high oil price.”
-He argues that the attack on Saudi Arabia will help world markets finally recognize the repercussions of the unraveling of the Iran nuclear deal, from which President Donald Trump withdrew the U.S. in 2018, imposeing harsh sanctions on Iran, including its oil industry.
+He argues that the attack on Saudi Arabia will help world markets finally recognize the repercussions of the unraveling of the Iran nuclear deal, from which President Donald Trump withdrew the U.S. in 2018, imposing harsh sanctions on Iran, including its oil industry.